Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Positive definiteness constraints of effective scalar potential

 General discussions from algebraic geometry~\cite{GKZ,Fernando} indicate that positive definite of a homogeneous polynomial $F$ of even degree $d$ with multiple $n$ variables requires the characteristic polynomial of $F$ \beqa \chi(F,J)(t)\equiv\Delta(F+tJ), \eeqa with $\Delta(F)$ the discriminant of $F$, to satisfy \beqa \chi(F,J)(t)>0~, ~~~\forall t\geq 0~. \eeqa for \beqa J(x)=\sum\limits_{1\leq j\leq n} x_j^d~. \eeqa As the explicit expression of resultant $Res(F_{x_1},F_{x_2},\cdots,F_{x_n})$ are needed for the expressions of $\Delta(F)$, such a criterion is not useful for realistic numerical studies.

-To circumvent such difficulties, we propose to adopt a numerical method on Lyapunov functions~\cite{Miao} to determine if a homogeneous polynomial with multiple variables is positive definite, which is correct in the sense of probability.
-Such a method was based on the following propositions \bit \item For a homogeneous polynomial with multiple variables one can easily prove that $P(x)$ is positive definite if and only if $P(x)$ is positive definite on the sphere $S_r\equiv \{x|~||x||=r,r>0 \}$ with $||x||=\sum\limits_{j=1}^n x_{j}^2$.
+Since custodial breaking prevents reduction to a quadratic form, we employ a numerical method based on Lyapunov functions~\cite{Miao,Miao1,Bose,Bose1} to determine if a homogeneous polynomial with multiple variables is positive definite, which is correct in the sense of probability.
+For a homogeneous polynomial $P(\mathbf{x})$ of degree $m$ with multiple variables \beqa P(x)=\sum\limits_{i_1+i_2+\cdots+i_n=m}\sum a_{i_1 \cdots i_n}x_1^{i_1}\cdots x_n^{i_n}, \eeqa the following propositions hold: \begin{itemize} \item $P(\mathbf{x})$ is positive definite iff positive on the sphere $S_r = \{\mathbf{x} | \|\mathbf{x}\| = r > 0\}$ (with $||x||=\sum\limits_{j=1}^n x_{j}^2$).